ecorey/Canoeing_in_the_Wilderness_StoryMap_Arcpy/README.md

 - clearer area imaery using georeferencing in certain areas such as tree inscription area showing forest
 - rivers move, geo changes
 - birch/ fir to bogs in 200 years?
+- script to auto update fields from csvs